Report from the Chair of the Board

 Customers and Colleagues

 Our “Customer First” value is omnipresent, and is reflected in our performance across Customer Duty, Conduct and Compliance measures.
-Our customer Net Promoter Score (“NPS”) continues to be very impressive.
+Our customer Net Promoter Score (“NPS”) continues to be very impressive reflected by strong scores of +34 for Savings and +67 for Omni customers.

 Culturally, CTB is a great place to work with a vibrant One Bank culture, that is apparent in all of the interactions that the members of our Board and I enjoy.
-Employee engagement scores are top decile, resulting in very high retention rates across our talented team.
-In line with our values, we continue to support important initiatives such as workplace diversity and our local community through the Destination Basingstoke programme.
+Employee engagement scores are top decile, with a 94% participation rate and an overall colleague engagement score of 8.0, 0.1 above the external benchmark, These strong results contribute to very high retention rates across our talented team.
+In line with our values, we continue to support important initiatives such as workplace diversity, achieving Disability Confident Employer status in the year and remaining on target in the next financial year to meet or exceed our Women in Finance target of 35% of senior roles being held by females.
+In addition, we actively support our local community through the Destination Basingstoke programme.

 Risk Focus

 As Castle Trust Bank grows in its journey as a Bank, the Board remains very aware of the importance of operational resilience and sound risk, governance and controls across the business.
+We continue to enhance our credit risk capabilities, not just in the use of data and modelling in our underwriting, but also in the ongoing monitoring and support of our customers.
 As a business we continue to invest in our control environment both in terms of colleagues and technology to support a growing business.
 The Board is also very closely involved in monitoring the Bank’s progress around its Consumer Duty requirements ensuring that our products and services continue to provide customers fair value and good outcomes.

 The Board and Executive Team